 - "The 2013 Ford Mustang is as raucous as ever, with a gutsy V-6 and a V-8 that pulls like hell." -- Cars.com

 The 2013 Mustang is available in a variety of trims that all offer varying degrees of performance.
 The base Mustang comes with a 3.7-liter V6 that produces 305 horsepower at 6,500 rpm and 280 pound-feet of torque at 4,250 rpm.
 According to the EPA, the Mustang V6 gets up to 19/31 mpg city/highway, which is slightly better than the Chevy Camaro and Dodge Challenger.

-The Mustang GT gains 8 horsepower for 2013, with a 5.0-liter V8 engine that now makes 420 horsepower at 6,500 rpm and 390 pound-feet of torque at 4,250 rpm.
-The Mustang Boss 302 builds on the GT’s performance, with more power and an upgraded suspension, while the Shelby GT500 offers blistering performance, thanks to a supercharged V8 engine that delivers 650 horsepower and 631 pound-feet of torque.
+The Mustang GT gains 8 horsepower for 2013.
+Its 5.0-liter V8 engine now makes 420 horsepower at 6,500 rpm and 390 pound-feet of torque at 4,250 rpm.
+The Mustang Boss 302 builds on the GT’s performance with more power and an upgraded suspension, while the Shelby GT500 offers blistering performance, thanks to a supercharged V8 engine that delivers 650 horsepower and 631 pound-feet of torque.
 All models come with a six-speed manual transmission, while V6 and GT cars have an optional six-speed automatic that gains a manual shift mode for 2013.

 Reviewers say that although the Mustang GT is more powerful, it’s no longer the obvious choice for driving enthusiasts since the V6 is surprisingly quick.
 They’re also pleased that the Mustang’s automatic transmission now has a manual mode, but a few point out that it still lacks paddle shifters, which many have come to expect on sports cars.

 - "The 6-speed manual transmission is generally smooth, but one V6 test car had slightly grabby clutch action." -- Consumer Guide